virjilakrum/zk-lokomotive/README.md

 ## Motivation:

-Traditional file transfer methods often lack sufficient privacy and security, especially when sensitive data is involved.
-Trust between parties cannot be assumed, particularly in remote or decentralized scenarios.
-Implementing file transfers on a centralized server poses risks of data breaches and privacy violations.
+Providing the amount of our data continues rapidly in the technological singularity.
+Traditional file formats often lack adequate privacy and security, especially when it comes to sensitive data.
+File services run on a central server, creating the risk of data breaches and privacy violations.
+We offer a different solution to this than traditional breaks, by combining the powerful capacities and polynomials of mathematics and the decentralized generality of Solana, thus challenging the trilemma.

 ## Solution: